+You can book individual rooms separately or the full villa for exclusive access to the estate.
+Please note that we offer full villa bookings on a self-catering model only for a maximum of 8 guests.
 The villa has two independent suites and two independent bedrooms, all with ensuite bathrooms along with a common kitchen and an al fresco dining area that overlooks the adjacent pine forest.

 Rooms are oriented on a north-south axis to have the best possible views with large windows and doors to maximize the flow of light and air when needed.
 There is also a certain quirkiness in the way we have utilized the available space that you may have fun in experiencing!

 The communal and extensive garden areas spread around the villa have been structured to be easily available from each level of the house and are also meant to encourage guests to start conversations with each other.
 The sprawling estate is home to pristine natural spaces, a seasonal waterfall and has many delightful nooks and niches where you can leave the world behind and imbibe the peace and quiet of an unspoilt natural world.

 A painstakingly built stone cottage with an eye to minute details by the young and adventurous couple.
 And ah!
 What a view.
 The second level rooms open out on a wide terrace with deck chairs and a view to die for.
 A little attic converted to a bedroom is a gem tucked away.
 On a misty day, the clouds keep hovering around, occasionally floating inside, and through the forest and the hills playing hide and seek.
 The deafening silence is full of bird chirps.
 A little paradise in the otherwise hell-of-a-world.